Effects of feedback on galaxies in the VELA simulations: elongation, clumps and compaction: Elongation

 \section{Elongation}

 The degree of intrinsic, 3D elongation of a galaxy can be quantified by the elongation parameter, as defined in C15,

-where $a$ and $b$ are the major and intermediate axes of a 3D ellipsoidal shell that fits the stellar iso-density surface at the galaxy 3D half-mass radius, $R_{0.5} \simeq a$. \Fig{e} shows elongation versus galaxy mass, coloured by the stellar-to-DM mass ratio within $R_{0.5}$.
+where $a$ and $b$ are the major and intermediate axes of a 3D ellipsoidal shell that fits the stellar iso-density surface at the galaxy 3D half-mass radius, $R_{0.5} \simeq a$, as described in C15.
+In short, the calculation starts by computing the stellar density at the point of each stellar particle by using a 80-particle kernel.
+A first guess of the major axis direction at a radius $R_{0.5}$ uses the eigenvectors of the inertia tensor computed from all stars within a spherical shell at that radius.
+Then, the isodensity surface is defined by all particles with assigned density similar to the density at $R_{0.5}$ in the direction of the major axis.
+Finally, an ellipsoidal fit to that isodensity surface defines the main axes: $a$, $b$ and $c$.

+\Fig{e} shows elongation versus galaxy mass, coloured by the stellar-to-DM mass ratio within $R_{0.5}$.
 The results of VELA-3 were obtained in C15.
 These simulations show that a galaxy achieves a high elongation if DM mass dominates over stellar mass within the galaxy.
 In this case, the elongation of the DM halo dominates the gravitational potential, which sets the galaxy elongation.
 As galaxy mass and halo mass increases, the stellar fraction increases and the galaxy elongation decreases.
 This is because baryons make rounder halos \citep{Zemp12}, especially in the inner parts, where baryons dominate the potential.
 VELA-6 shows a weaker trend between elongation and mass, because star formation is less efficient at a fixed halo mass.

 At a fixed stellar mass, the mass fraction in DM is higher in VELA-6.
 Therefore, they are more DM dominated and more elongated than VELA-3.
-That difference is more striking for masses between $10^{9.5}$ and $10^{10} \ \msun$, where galaxies are preferentially more elongated ($e>0.5$) in VELA-6 than in VELA-3.
+That difference is more striking for masses between $10^{9.5}$ and $10^{10} \ \msun$, where galaxies are preferentially more elongated in VELA-6 than in VELA-3, independently of the actual value of the elongation parameter.

 \Fig{examplesE} shows stellar mass projections of the same galaxy (V04) at $z=1$ in both suites.
 The XY projection coincides with the face-on view of the galaxy, according to the angular momentum of the cold gas.
 The VELA-6 case shows a typical elongated galaxy ($e=0.7$) of low stellar mass, $\Ms=1.4 \times 10^9 \ \Msun$.
 It is DM dominated within $R_{0.5}$, $\Ms(R_{0.5})/M_{\rm DM}(R_{0.5})=0.25$.
 This is similar to the case shown in C15.
 The VELA-3 example is more massive, $\Ms=3.5 \times 10^{9} \ \Msun$, and it shows a more oblate shape ($a\simeq b$), typical of a massive, baryon-dominated galaxy with $\Ms(R_{0.5})/M_{\rm DM}(R_{0.5})=1.2$.